 - Educational tables around campus

 - Peer-to-peer mentoring

 All UNH students who have an interest in wellness and helping others are eligible to become a Health & Wellness peer educator.
-Peer educators are supervised by Wellness Educator/Counselors and/or a Nutrition Educator/Counselor.
+Peer educators are supervised by Living Well Educator/Counselors.

 We offer three unique peer education groups:

-Provide confidential peer-to-peer support and information about body image, eating concerns and eating disorders.
-Apply now.
+Confidential peer-to-peer support and information about body image, eating concerns and eating disorders.

 Peer educators gain skills in:

 - Development, implementation, and assessment of health promotion practices

 - Oral communication skills, including group facilitation and public speaking